Featured Image: Virgin Galactic

 – 30th flight of VSS Unity

 – 10th crewed flight of VSS Unity

 |There will be no livestream of this flight|

 What’s All This Mean?

-Showing off it’s rapid launch cadence, Virgin Galactic is once again launching a set of humans on a suborbital flight aboard the SpaceShipTwo vehicle from New Mexico in the United States.
-Similar to the last launch, Galactic 02, Virgin Galactic will launch three paying customers in contrast to Galactic 01, the company’s first commerical spaceflight, which was a research mission.
+For the sixth time in as many months, Virgin Galactic is once again launching a set of humans on a suborbital flight aboard the SpaceShipTwo vehicle from New Mexico in the United States.
+Similar to the first research flight, Galactic 01, Virgin Galactic will launch researchers in contrast to Galactic 04, the company’s most recent spaceflight, which was a private astronaut mission.